babyfish-ct/graphql-ts-client/doc/generator.md

 	"scalarType": {
 		"GraphQLPoint": {
 		    typeName: "Point",
+		    importSource: "commons/Type"
-		    importSource: "commons/Type" // will generate "import { Point } from '../common/Types';"
+                    // "import { Point } from '../common/Types';" will be generated
 		}
 	}
 }